wl13/BioScripts/README.md

 ### fasta_process.pl
 > Query, extract and processing fasta sequences.

+**Note:** some options could be combined but have priority orders, for example extract and sort could be run in a single step, while sort and extract will not work; break it into two or more steps under these situations.

+#### Extract sequences

 * Query a single gene

 		echo "${gene_id}" | fasta_process.pl --fasta all.seq --query - --rows 0 > gene.fa